FuelLabs/sway/docs/src/getting-started/forc_project.md

 }
 ```

-Then, in the root of our project, running `forc test` will run the test above, compiling and deploying the contract to a local Fuel network, and calling the ABI methods against the contract deployed in there:
+Then, in the root of our project, running `forc test` or `cargo test` will run the test above, compiling and deploying the contract to a local Fuel network, and calling the ABI methods against the contract deployed in there:

 ```plaintext
 $ forc test